Arguments As To Why Attack of the Clones is a Great Star Wars Movie

 3PO and R2's First Adventure

-C-3PO and R2-D2 go on their first adventure together and we see how from the get go they are always blasting each other, but we see that they become “friends” real quick.
+Although they met in The Phantom Menace, C-3PO and R2-D2 go on their first adventure together in this film and we see how from the get go they are always blasting each other, but we see that they become “friends” real quick.
 While they were introduced to each other in Episode I, it is in this movie that we get the groundwork laid for their antics and bickering in the Original Trilogy.

 The Death Star Plans